4.22 Provisions

 RBI has issued Circular No. RBI/DOR.CRE.REC.70/21.01.003/2023-24/112 dated January 15, 2024 on Credit/ investment Concentration Norms- Credit Risk Transfer.
 As per the Circular, the following shall be offset/kept outside the purview of the computation of exposure:

-a.
-Central Government guaranteed claims which attract 0 per cent risk weight for capital computation;

 b.
+Central Government guaranteed claims which attract 0 % risk weight for capital computation;

-State Government guaranteed claims which attract 20 per cent risk weight for capital computation.
+c.
+State Government guaranteed claims which attract 20 % risk weight for capital computation.

 (ii) Vide gazette notification no. 26/2019 dated 20th March, 2019, the Company was notified for the purposes of Section 194A(3)(iii)(f) of the Income Tax Act, 1961 for non-deduction of Tax at source.

-26) The company, while raising resources, is incurring expenses of recurring nature such as debenture trusteeship fees, listing fees to stock exchanges, custodian charges to depositories, R&T Charges etc., which are not amortized over life of resource raised.
-The aforesaid expenses are charged to Statement of Profit and Loss under the Head “Fees and Commission Expense”
+22) The company, while raising resources, is incurring expenses of recurring nature such as debenture trusteeship fees, listing fees to stock exchanges, custodian charges to depositories, R&T Charges etc., which are not amortized over life of resource raised.
+The aforesaid expenses are charged to Statement of Profit and Loss under the Head “Fees and Commission Expense.”

-27) HUDCO had invested an amount of ?50 Crore in “IIFCL Mutual Fund Infrastructure Debt Fund Series-1” in FY 201314, which constitute 16.67% of total holding of the fund.
-IIFCL Mutual Fund has prematurely closed/winded up the aforesaid scheme due to inability to comply with SEBI guidelines, high cost involved and low returns of around 4% since inception vis a vis market condition and remitted an amount ?75.72 Crore in the month of Sept.
-2023 based on realized investments.
-Further “IIFCL Mutual Fund Infrastructure Debt Fund Series-1” in meeting dated 15.03.2023 had decided
+23) HUDCO had invested an amount of Rs.50 Crore in “IIFCL Mutual Fund Infrastructure Debt Fund Series-1” in FY 2013¬ 14, which constitute 16.67% of total holding of the fund.
+IIFCL Mutual Fund has prematurely closed/winded up the aforesaid scheme due to its inability to comply with SEBI guidelines due to high compliance cost given the small size of fund.
+The return on investment is of around 4% since inception, which is very low when compared to market return.
+The redemption amount of Rs.75.72 Crore was remitted in the month of Sept.2023 based on realised investments.
+Further “IIFCL Mutual Fund Infrastructure Debt Fund Series-1” in meeting dated 15.03.2023 had decided with requisite majority, that future realisation from illiquid Investments, if any shall be distributed after discharge of all the liabilities and expenses, to the respective Unit holder(s), in proportion to their interest in the assets of the scheme.
+Accordingly, an amount of Rs.10.93 Crore was received by HUDCO in March 2024, and Rs.0.63 Crores was received in the month of November, 2024 on account of realisation by IIFCL Mutual Fund with an aggregate realization amounting to Rs.87.28 Crore.

-32) During the year under review, a provision for bad and doubtful debts under section 36(1)(viia), of Income Tax Act 1961 equivalent to 5% of the taxable income (after allowing deduction u/s 36(1)(viii)), totaling to ?
-120 crore has been created.
+28) During the year under review, a provision for bad and doubtful debts under section 36(1)(viia), of Income Tax Act 1961 equivalent to 5% of the taxable income (after allowing deduction u/s 36(1)(viii)), totaling to ?
+135.00 Crore has been created.

-33) (a) The company has declared an interim dividend of ?300.29 crore @ ?1.50 per Share of ?10/- each, to its shareholders, during the FY 2023-24 after approval of Board of Directors in its meeting held on 20th March 2024.
+(b) The company has declared an interim dividend-II of ?210.20 Crore @ ?1.05 per Share of ?10/- each, to its shareholders, during the FY 2024-25 after approval of Board of Directors in its meeting held on 10th March 2025.
 The same has been paid to shareholders within prescribed timelines.

 (a) Signa Infrastructure India Ltd. (SIIL)

-The company has decided to exit Signa Infrastructure India Ltd.-SIIL with Marg Construction Ltd. In pursuance of the Board's approval, the valuer was appointed by the Associate Company i.e., SIIL and indicated the value of the shares (?10 each) at ?76.22 per share.
+The company has decided to exit Signa Infrastructure India Ltd. With Marg Construction Ltd. In pursuance of the Board's approval, the valuer was appointed by the Associate Company i.e., SIIL and indicated the value of the shares (Rs.10 each) at Rs.76.22 per share.
 HUDCO has made an offer to the Associate Partner to purchase HUDCO shares in SIIL.
 The company has not responded to HUDCO offer.
-The Board of HUDCO was updated of the latest status and HUDCO Board in its meeting held on 19th December, 2019 decided that steps be taken for termination of joint venture agreement with M/s.
-Marg construction Ltd. (Promoter of Signa Infrastructure India Ltd) & withdrawal of HUDCO Nominee Director.
-In pursuance of Board Decision, HUDCO Nominee Director had submitted his resignation to the Company.
+The board of HUDCO was updated of the latest status and HUDCO Board in its meeting held on 19th December, 2019 decided that steps be taken for termination of joint venture agreement with M/s.
+Marg construction Ltd. (Promoter of Signa Infrastructure India Ltd) & withdrawal of HUDCO Nominee Director, in pursuance of Board Decision, HUDCO Nominee Director had submitted his resignation to the Company.
 In subsequent discussion held with Parent Co.-Marg Limited, HUDCO has requested for submission of concrete proposal for exit of HUDCO.
 Reply is awaited from Parent Co.-Marg Limited.

 (b) Pragati Social Infrastructure & Development Ltd.